Public Service Scholars Program

 PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding scholarship for the benefit of the public good.
-PSSP students write theses in human biology; peace and conflict studies (an individually designed major); feminist studies; history; American studies; political science; urban studies; sociology; and science, technology, and society.
+PSSP students write theses across all majors.
+PSSP students in the past have written theses in human biology; peace and conflict studies (an individually designed major); comparative studies in race and ethnicity; feminist studies; history; American studies; political science; urban studies; sociology; psychology; science, technology, and society; among others.
 The PSSP complements the requirements of students’ honors, capstone, or MA programs and the efforts of faculty advisors during the thesis-writing process.

 PSSP offers the support, structure, and accountability necessary for the successful completion of participants’ theses or capstone projects.
-Program participants enroll in Senior Research in Public Service, a 1-unit seminar that meets biweekly.
+Scholars participate in a fall quarter retreat to learn about the principles of community-based research, build community as a cohort of scholars, and learn about each others' work (this year, whether, or how, the retreat takes place will depend on pending university guidelines with regard to COVID-19 precautions).
+During the academic year, participants enroll in Senior Research in Public Service, a 1-unit seminar that meets biweekly.
 Participants can choose to enroll for one, two, or all three quarters, depending on the needs of their respective projects.

 The bi-weekly seminar is designed to explore research as a form of scholar-activism and to provide students with opportunities to share their writing in small groups, solve problems collaboratively, and critique thesis plans, conceptual frameworks and methodologies.
 Students are expected to have some foundation in community-based research / scholar-activism prior to participating in the program.
 Rather than focus on theory and methods, which students are expected to have foundational understanding of through prior coursework and experience, the program will focus more on data analysis, writing, publication, and the actualization of a social action plan - to take students to the finish line in completing a community-engaged thesis.